 There is a point, however, when a healthy sense of skepticism creeps into a form of cynicism that believes “none of what I hear and half of what I see.”
 Such cynicism breeds holes in people that allow “other” information to fill it.

-As an individual that has an insatiable curiosity for unconventional thinking, specific to human behavior, I’ve had friends introduce me a wide array of alternative information outlets.
-They introduced me to everything from the definitions of human psychology through astrology, numerology, and witchcraft.
-I also had one friend introduce me to the idea, by way of a book he read and loved, that suggested that aliens from other planets could teach us a lot about ourselves.
+As an individual that has an insatiable curiosity for unconventional thinking, specific to human behavior, I’ve had friends introduce me to a wide array of alternative outlets.
+They’ve introduced me to everything from the definitions of human psychology through astrology, numerology, and witchcraft.
+I also had one friend introduce me to the idea, by way of a book he read, that suggested that aliens from other planets could teach us a lot about ourselves.

-Within many of the transmitted messages these aliens from another planet sent to Earth, there was a common subtext that suggested that the tenets of my political ideology are wrong.
-The question that the reader was obliged to ask was, who am I to question the superior intellect of an alien species?
-The first question this skeptic would love to ask this author of human psychology, by way of alien scripture, is why do we assume that they are of a superior intellect?
-The collective thought, among certain corners of human authority, suggests that not only is there intelligent life out there, but it’s more intelligent than anything we meager humans can conceive.
+Within this book, were transmitted (or trasmuted) messages from aliens of another planet to earthlings.
+A thread emerged from the messages, that the tenets of my political ideology were wrong.
+The implicit idea was while we humans can argue over such messages, who do you think you are to argue against a superior life form.
+The first question this skeptic would love to ask this author of human psychology, by way of alien scripture, is why do we assume that aliens from another planet are of a superior intellect?
+The collective thought, among certain corners of human authority, suggests that not only is there intelligent life out there, but it’s more intelligent than anything meager humans can conceive.
 Sort of like the unlimited omniscience that the religious assign to their deity of choice.
 It would be just as foolish as those that suggest that there are no superior intellects out there, as it is to suggest that all other entities are of a superior intellect, but those that suggest the latter often have an agenda for doing so.

 What would be the point of worshiping a deity that had a level of intelligence equal to our own, and what would be the point of reporting on the transmissions from space if the aliens were not of a superior intellect that could teach us a lot about human psychology?
-We should note that most alien transmissions align suspiciously with the author’s agenda and ideology.
+We should note that most alien transmissions align suspiciously with those of the author of such a work.

 The next time an alien transmits a message that has something to do with humans being of equal to superior intellect (“We are in awe of the capabilities of the new iPhone X, and we have not found a way to duplicate that technology in our labs”), will be the first time I take an alien transmission seriously.
 The next time an alien transmits a message that has something to do with a compliment regarding human technology in agricultural techniques (“We find the techniques developed by Monsanto Co., to be awe-inspiring”) will be the first time I re-read an author’s interpretation of their message.
 For some reason, most aliens want us to know that the author of the piece, that characterizes their message, is correct about the dystopian nature of human beings.

-Too much reliance on alternative sources of information leads us to be vulnerable to half-truths that cause us to put too much stock in the more unconventional beliefs.
+The thing of it is that concerned parties cannot talk those that rely on alternative sources of information that they might be vulnerable to half-truths that lead them to put too much stock in unconventional beliefs.
 Many unconventional thinkers now consider themselves more knowledgeable than those that ascribe to truths that are more conventional, because they have different knowledge that they believe equals more knowledge.
-I would have no problem with the purveyors of unconventional information if their consumers sought results.
+The problem for unconventional thinkers is that they place so little prominence on results.
 How many outlets, of this nature, provide straight verifiable points that pass peer review?
+How many of them can point to a comprehensive track record of being correct, as opposed to providing the anecdotal evidence that they promote?
 How many of their messages devolve into motives and round about speculation that no one can refute?
 It’s that kind of information, in my opinion, that leads to so much confusion.

 Those of us that ascribed to unconventional thoughts at one point in our lives began to see them for what they were, and we discovered that just because a thought is unconventional does not mean it’s correct.
 We enjoyed the offspring of the counterculture for what it was.
 We all thought they were so hip that our interest in their thoughts led some TV programmers to identify and capitalize on the purveyors of unconventional thinking, until those thoughts seduced us into incorporating them into our conventional thinking on some matters.